howinator/k60m/00-setup-and-overview/README.md

 # Where I Cheated

 I'm using a managed Digital Ocean cluster which I set up using a couple clicks in the Digital Ocean interface.
-I also installed a few "one-click apps" into the cluster to show the power of the k8s ecosystem.
+I also installed a few "one-click apps" into the cluster for monitoring.
+Lastly, I used a k8s package monitor called helm to install the ingress controller and the cert-manager.
+The ingress controller automatically creates a Digital Ocean load balancer which routes traffic to the ingress.